 Sexual and/or physical abuse

-More information about Eye Movement Desensitization and Reprocessing (EMDR) can be be found by clicking here.
+Find more information about Eye Movement Desensitization and Reprocessing (EMDR) by visiting the EMDR Institute's website.